-Compliance audit is sometimes called transaction audit in which some selected transactions of an entity for a particular financial year are chosen for audit scrutiny.
+In Compliance audit, sometimes called transaction audit, sampled transactions of an entity for a particular financial year are chosen for audit scrutiny.
 An auditor doing compliance audit would examine what has been done/not done in a transaction against rule, sanction, provision and propriety.
 He checks whether a transaction:

 Financial Attest Audit

 Financial statements are prepared by undertakings run by various departments, statutory corporations, government companies and other autonomous bodies and authorities.
 We certify how far the accounts are “true and fair” i.e., whether the financial statements (accounts) are properly prepared, complete in all respects and are presented with adequate disclosures.
 In some cases, our financial audit is a “supplementary audit” with the primary auditor usually being a chartered accountant.
 We also audit and certify the annual accounts of the Central and State governments.

 Performance audits seek to establish at what cost and to what degree the policies, programmes and projects are working.
 Performance audit, apart from asking whether things are being done in the right way, goes a step further and analyses whether the right things are being done.
 In addition to all the financial audit checks, the Performance Audit seeks to assess whether a programme, scheme or activity deploys sound means to achieve its intended socio-economic objectives.